Unitary Complexity and the Uhlmann Transformation Problem: Interactive Proofs for Unitary Synthesis

 These difficulties point to the core issue with devising a notion of zero knowledge in the unitary synthesis setting.
 With the standard definition of zero knowledge for decision problems, the input and outputs of the verifier are fully specified for the simulator: in particular, the simulator only has to reproduce the interaction in the accepting case.
 In the unitary synthesis setting, the verifier does not have a full classical description of what state it is supposed to output: the classical string $x$ provides the simulator with a complete classical description of the partial isometry $U_x$, but it only gets the input state $\ket{\psi}$ in quantum form.

-This motivates us to define a notion of \emph{honest-verifier, average-case} zero knowledge for unitary synthesis, where we consider verifiers that get a classical input $x$ and an input state that comes from half of a distribution state $\ket{\psi_x}$.
+This motivates us to define a notion of \emph{honest-verifier, average-case} zero knowledge for unitary synthesis, where we consider verifiers that get a classical input $x$ and a subsystem of a fixed state $\ket{\psi_x}$ (like the fixed distribution state in \cref{def:avgunitaryBQP_avgunitaryPSPACE}).
 We assume the distribution state $\ket{\psi_x}$ has an efficient classical description (i.e.~it comes from a $\stateBQP$ state family).
 Thus, the input/output behavior of the unitary synthesis protocol when both the verifier and prover are honest is completely specified, which then allows for the possibility of a simulator.
-Although this is seemingly a weak notion of zero knowledge, as we will see in \Cref{sec:structural-uhlmann} it captures the complexity of the Uhlmann Transformation Problem.
+Although the honest-verifier and average-case conditions may appear restrictive, we believe that this definition captures a reasonable notion of zero-knowledge in the unitary synthesis setting.
+Furthermore, as we will see in \Cref{sec:structural-uhlmann}, it is deeply related to the complexity of the Uhlmann Transformation Problem.